 Wednesday, March 15, 2006

 Well, later never came.
 And it's funny, but some afternoons I'd tell myself, "I really should haul out that messy, awful Shrinky Dink stuff for Naomi again.
 After all, it was for her birthday.
-After all, she will someday be all grown-up and too old to even care about Shrinky Dinking.
-And someday, I will probably regret not spending more Shrinky Dink time with her."
+And someday, I'll probably regret not spending more Shrinky Dink time with her."

 Well, we never did Shrinky Dink again.
-And I did regret it, but obviously, not enough to ever pull out that box again, other than to years and years later, throw it away.
+And I did regret it a tad.

-There are Motherhood Glances, and if you are a mother, you might know what I mean.
-There is a Forward Motherhood Glance and a Backward Motherhood Glance.
-Both are important and both can help balance-out this amazing thing called raising children.
+There are Motherhood Glances, and if you're a mother, you might know what I mean.
+There is a Forward Motherhood Glance and a Backward Motherhood Glance and both are important and can help balance-out this amazing thing called raising children.